eroc123/obsidian-notes/Computer Science/8 - Database/Normalization process.md

 **First Normal Form (1NF) -> Second Normal Form (2NF)**
 - A database must be in the first normal form
 - Relation must not contain any partial dependency
-- Any non-primary key attribute must be
+	- Any non-primary key attribute must be fully dependent on the primary key for identification
+	- e.g. for location data and zip code, both those attributes are dependent on each other